EmmaWorld21/EmmaAIProjects/Intelligence_ChatBot/README.md

 ### Introduction
 In Many Organizations, accessing specific data insights requires knowledge of complex questy language like SQL or Kusto(KQL).
 This project aims to simplify this process by creating a conversational interface that allows anyone to ask a question and receive a data-driven answer.

-### Key Features:
-  #Front-end: interface for user input
-  #Back-end:Receive user's questions
-  #Integration: LLM to convert natural language questions into SQL or KQL queries
-  #Execution: Generate query againts a sample database
-  #Output: PResentation of the result back to the user in a readable format

 ### How it works
 A user enter a question into the chat interface